 The structure of the goods imported into Ukraine from the Czech Republic can also be subdivided into three groups, as in the case with the goods exports: goods that exceed 11% of total goods imports; goods that comprise 2-5% of total goods imports; and goods that comprise less than 2% of total goods imports, or "others."
 The structure of the goods imported into Ukraine from the Slovak Republic looks rather similar to that of imports from the Czech Republic.
-The goods imported into Ukraine from the Slovak Republic can be also subdivided into three groups: goods that exceed 11% of total goods imports; goods that comprise 3-10% of total goods imports; and goods imports; and goods imports into Ukraine from the Czech and Slovak Republics, this analysis continues with the presentation of the three goods items most commonly imported into Ukraine from the Czech and the Slovak Republics.
+The goods imported into Ukraine from the Slovak Republic can be also subdivided into three groups: goods that exceed 11% of total goods imports; goods that comprise 3-10% of total goods imports; and goods that comprise less than 3% of total goods imports, or "others."
+To better understand the most popular goods imports into Ukraine from the Czech and Slovak Republics, this analysis continues with the presentation of the three goods items most commonly imported into Ukraine from the Czech and the Slovak Republics.